payara/Payara-Community-Documentation/documentation/payara-micro/asadmin.md

 There are multiple ways that can be used to execute administration commands on a Payara Micro instance:

 *  Send the administration commands from a Payara Server's DAS.
+*  Using the Payara Micro API on bootstrapped instances.
 *  Prepare scripts with administration commands that are executed either before or after the instance bootstraps itself.